Rule 14. Reception of referral; preliminary determination.

 (a) Delinquency cases.

-(a)(1) A law enforcement officer or any other person having knowledge of or reason to believe facts that would bring a minor within the court's jurisdiction for delinquency may refer the minor to the court by submitting a written report and a request for a petition to the clerk, on forms prescribed by the court.
-An intake officer of the probation department shall make a preliminary determination, with the assistance of the prosecuting attorney if necessary, as to whether the facts reported are legally sufficient to give the court jurisdiction.
-If the facts appear legally sufficient such officer shall make a preliminary inquiry in accordance with standards prescribed by the court and Rule 15 to determine whether the interests of the public or the minor require further judicial action to be taken.
-If it is so determined, such officer may file a petition on behalf of the referring officer or person or may refer the matter to the prosecuting attorney for preparation of the petition.
+(a)(1) A law enforcement officer or any other person having knowledge of or reason to believe facts that would bring a minor within the court's jurisdiction for delinquency may refer the minor to the court by submitting a written report, on forms prescribed by the court.
+The report shall indicate whether the alleged offense is a felony, misdemeanor, infraction, or status offense.
+An intake officer of the probation department shall make a preliminary determination, with the assistance of the prosecuting attorney if necessary, as to whether the minor qualifies for a nonjudicial adjustment.
+If the referral does not establish that the minor qualifies for a nonjudicial adjustment, the intake officer shall forward the referral to the prosecutor.

 (b) Cases involving neglect, dependency or abuse.
 Pursuant to Utah Code, Title 62A, Chapter 4a, complaints and reports involving the neglect, abuse or dependency of minors shall be directed to the nearest office of the Division of Child and Family Services for investigation, which agency may, with the assistance of the attorney general, file a petition with the court to initiate judicial proceedings.